openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/Readme.md

 Building block| **The half-Cube** that is symmetrical and two of them form a Cube.
 Thanks to the IM production, the parts are very precise, so the halves are just pressed together and stay assembled. | **The Cube Body** where all the functions (i.e. Mirrors, LED's etc.) find their place - inserts that define the function of the cube are placed in the body before closing the lid.
 -| The Cube has pins, eight on each of the two opposite sides, that connect the Cube to the Baseplate. | **The Lid** that closes the cube.
 It is attached by four M3 screws.
 Additional parts|-| **Magnets** (5 mm diameter) are fed into the Baseplate and attach to the M3 screws of the Cube. [🢂](https://www.magnetmax.de/Neodym-Kugelmagnete/Magnetkugel-Kugelmagnet-O-5-0-mm-Neodym-vernickelt-N40-haelt-400-g::158.html)
+-|-| **IMPORTANT: Not all screws are magnetic!** See the note below this table.
--|-| **M3 screws** (M3×12) that hold the Body and Lid together, closing the Cube.
+-|-| **M3 screws** (M3×12, galvanized steel) that hold the Body and Lid together, closing the Cube.
 They also attach the cube to the Baseplate via magnets. [🢂](https://eshop.wuerth.de/Zylinderschraube-mit-Innensechskant-SHR-ZYL-ISO4762-88-IS25-A2K-M3X12/00843%20%2012.sku/de/DE/EUR/)
 -|-| **M5 screws** (M5×8) that replace the pins of the IM Cube.
 They make the alignment more precise and the connection between the Cube and the Baseplate more stable. [🢂](https://eshop.wuerth.de/Produktkategorien/ISO-4026-Stahl-45H-verzinkt/14013511052004.cyid/1401.cgid/de/DE/EUR/?CatalogCategoryRef=14013511052004%40WuerthGroup-Wuerth-1401&SelectedFilterAttribut=%255B%257B%2522name%2522%253A%2522AT_ThreadTypeXNominalDiameter%2522%252C%2522value%2522%253A%255B%2522M5%2522%255D%252C%2522title%2522%253A%2522Gewindeart%2520x%2520Nenndurchmesser%2522%257D%252C%257B%2522name%2522%253A%2522AT_Length%2522%252C%2522value%2522%253A%255B%25228%2520mm%2522%255D%252C%2522title%2522%253A%2522L%25C3%25A4nge%2522%257D%255D)

+**IMPORTANT: Not all screws are magnetic!**
+It is very important to buy the right screws - the M3 screws need to attach to the magnets and therefore it is crucial that they are magnetic.
+STAINLESS STEEL IS GENERALLY NOT A MAGNETIC MATERIAL.
+THE SCREWS HAVE TO BE MADE OF GALVANIZED STEEL.
+If you want to know more about why not all steel is magnetic you can read about it [here](https://monnigindustry.com/2020/12/23/is-galvanized-steel-magnetic-why-or-why-not/).
+Unfortunately, the DIN 912 / ISO 4762 screws that we propose can be made of both and you can frequently find both at the same vendor.
+The take-home message is: **The M3 screws have be made of galvanized steel and never stainless steel!**
+Check out the [RESOURCES](../../TUTORIALS/RESOURCES/Resources_Mechanics.md) for sources of the right screws.

 The function which fits into the cube is not necessarily bound to optics.
 It can be anything!
 The function is defined by the insert and all our insert are in the respective module folder in [CAD](../)